MCO is proud to announce two new programs to help members reduce the cost of higher education.

 MCO is launching the Academy Debt Assistance Program and a general Student Debt Assistance Program.

-The Academy Debt Assistance Program will disperse 20 awards of $500 each to current MCO members who paid out of pocket or got into debt to get their corrections training at a community college in 2014 or 2015.
+The Academy Assistance Program will disperse 20 awards of $500 each to current MCO members who paid out of pocket or got into debt to get their corrections training at a community college in 2014 or 2015.
 Switching to community colleges for training was a failed experiment, and MDOC returned to the paid academies in 2015.
-Get full details on the Academy Debt Assistance Program and an application here.
+Get full details on the Academy Assistance Program and an application here.

 The Student Debt Assistance Program will award 20 grants of $500 each to current MCO members who have student loans from earning an undergraduate degree.
 Get full details on the Student Debt Assistance Program and an application here.